 Growing up our home was a popular stop for newly arrived Gallegos.
 Dad was from Galicia, the region in Northwest Spain sharing a border with Portugal.
 Those from Galicia are known as Gallegos.
 Of all the stories I’ve heard over the past weeks, Serafin’s touched me most because this was part of Dad’s legacy.
 Over the years he made many phone calls vouching for carpenters, plumbers and electricians with employers and union reps while Mom served them a home-cooked meal.

 Expatriates usually find others from their part of the world.
-In Spanish Harlem Dad met another Gallego named Raymundo, who is an important person to our family.
-Raymundo is Bob’s Godfather, and when he married, Dad was invited to the wedding.
-At the reception he was introduced to a charming bridesmaid who captured his attention, but there were two problems.
+In Spanish Harlem Dad met another Gallego named Raimundo, who is an important person to our family.
+Raimundo is Bob’s Godfather, and when he married, Dad was invited to the wedding.
+At the reception a charming bridesmade, captured his attention, but there were two problems.
 First, she was with a date, and second he was not very confident speaking to women.

 A few weeks later, when she and her boyfriend broke up, Raymundo called him up and told him, “I know you like her and the boyfriend is out of the picture.
 If you’re still interested, this is your chance, get a move on.”
 To make a long story short, Bob and I call this charming bridesmaid, Mom.